openforis/sepal-doc/docs/source/team/contribute.rst

 graphviz
 """"""""

 Directive to embed graphviz code.
 The input code for dot is given as the content.
-To better understand graphviz, please refer to their `documentation <https://www.sphinx-doc.org/en/master/usage/extensions/graphviz.html>`_.
+To better understand graphviz, please refer to the `graphviz documentation <https://www.sphinx-doc.org/en/master/usage/extensions/graphviz.html>`_.

 Here you'll find an example: